 The labor nurse in me couldn’t resist doing a post about being pregnant at Disneyland.
 It’s a guest post from my good friend and it has some of the VERY best tips you’ll find.
 Also, in case you find yourself with a wee one at the park, my friend Katie has a great post about breastfeeding at Disneyland.
 Basically, we’ve got you covered if you’re in the family way!

 I balance the pro’s and cons in my post about 5 ways I saved (and spent) at Disneyland.
-I also have our actual Disneyland budget for you to peruse.
+I also have our actual Disneyland budget for you to peruse, and then fill in my trip calculator with your own costs!
 See if it will spark some money saving ideas for your family!
 Disneyland will never be cheap, but you can certainly mitigate the costs!

 One of the most important things you can do is to stay up to date on any recent changes at Disneyland.
 They’re always adjusting things.
 I know the FastPass system is always in flux.
-So, I use sights like Disneyland Prep School to stay on top of the recent stuff!
+Be sure to join my Disney newsletter to stay up to date with me!

 We’ve been to Disneyland a bunch of times, but this last time was my favorite.
 Mainly because I did a good amount of research before we went and I deeply felt the #1 rule of forgetting what it was costing.
 We just went with the day and enjoyed each other.

-It will always be at trip my kids will remember, and I hope you get that same vacation for your family!
+When done right — it will always be a trip my kids will remember, and I hope you get that same vacation for your family!